 Published by Brisbane Wedding Photographer Ben Clark

-So, you’re getting married and have discovered that finding a photographer can be a bit harder than you thought !
+So, you’re getting married and have discovered that finding a wedding photographer can be a bit harder than you thought !

 Well I’ve put together a few tips that might just make things a little bit easier.